nikitaeverywhere/react-xmasonry/readme.md

 npm install react-xmasonry --save-dev
 ```

-Or, if you use the old-style `<script>` tag or need UMD module for demos, use the next:
+Or, if you use the old-style `<script>` tag or need an UMD module for demos, use this:

 ```html
 <script type="text/javascript" src="https://unpkg.com/react-xmasonry/dist/index.js"></script>